We respect your privacy.

 How Much Does it Cost to Stay in Paris?

 If you think going to Paris is already pricey, wait until you have to budget your costs when you're here.
-Though the French capital isn't exactly the most expensive city in the world, it's definitely up there.
+Though the French capital isn't exactly the most expensive city in the world, it definitely ranks among the top.
 Renting alone would already cost you around €850.00 to €3,500.00 a month.
-And if you plan to own your home here?
+And if you plan to buy property here?
 You'll be spending approximately €10,000.00 to €15,000.00 per square meter!
 Fortunately, however, all the other basic costs, from utilities and food to leisure and transportation, are not as expensive.

 Paris: City Travel Guide